polarysekt/polarysekt.github.io/_drafts/2017-06-30-Evandroid.md

 It's all feet now.

 But there is no time, either, is there?
 Not this moment, at least.
 But there will be.
+I can assure you, but I won't.
+There's not enough time.
 All that you could ever imagine, and far greater still.

 No one wanted to know why there were not any dilapidated muse visages present.
-Very few probably even understood about what Evan was even going on, as even his sentience dragged on longer than even one of TC's doozies of a sentence.
+Very few probably even understood about Evan what was even going on, and even as his sentience dragged on longer than one of Tim's doozies of a sentence, he managed.
 Luckily he weren't manually diagramming this one.
 That was done naturally, by processes created, yet somehow still unexplainable.

 Despite the new features, a few creatures retreated back beyond their respective individual stances.
-Casual glances enhanced by a glimmer of (oct)-ant glances of a cat eating a sandwhich, wearing spectacles, glaring intently at the diagram, a mere dram slight of death.
+Casual romances enhanced by a glimmer of an (oct)-ant glances of a cat eating a sandwhich, wearing spectacles, glaring intently at the diagram, a mere dram slight of death.

 Reprogramming in process.

-But these were hardly two dimensional representations in childrens' coloring wax displayed on tapered abutments(sp?), manhandled and weathered, only to be revived just in time for compiling into existence.
+But these were hardly two dimensional representations in childrens' colouring wax displayed on tapered abutments(sp?), womanhandled and weathered, only to be revived just in time for compiling into existence.

 "Woah, what is that?
 A spider?"
 An obligatory unanswerable question from the student to which the professor could only reply:

-"No, but damn close, my friend.
+"Not exactly...
 For this spider-like apparition has been found to be just enough of a disturbance to the electro chemical response you call 'human emotion' to provide a simple way to test for robots.

 "Why not just use the tried and true voigt-kampf method?" asked the student, curiously undertaking divergent intangible thought processes that were escalating in ferocity as if driven by some outside force.

-"Because this test is a disturbance to the underlying filament and, while not a spider per se, so as to be detected by vital signatures, it is actually inanimate, designed by intelligent minds above and beyond our comprehension, and in fact permeated far deeper than even its creator could imagine."
+"Because this test is a disturbance to the underlying filament and, while not a spider per se, so as to be detected by vital signatures, it is actually quite inanimate, designed by intelligent minds above and beyond our comprehension, and in fact permeated far deeper than even its creator could imagine."

+Weren't you one of the creators, sir?

+Aye, yes, but my part part was only a tiny piece to the puzzle, and it wasn't even a bordering piece.

-So our best weapon against the autonomids wascreated by them?
+So our best weapon against the autonomids was created by an autonomid?

 Yes.
-But this is not the first time such a dependency were attained.
+But this is not the first time such a circular dependency were attained.

+[pause while some chickens fry eggs over hammies]

 [Having been familiar with voigt-kampf and the like]

-A young woman sat, waiting nervously as the
+A young woman sat, waiting nervously, waiting.
+Anxiety soaring like a balloon, in tune with the frequency of occurrance as the repeat of offenses left no insurance policy.

 * * *

 Everyone were hero.
 No one man was dishonorable.

+She harnessed the power of the hornets' nest.

 * * *

 A Pilot Dreams

-Footsteps approach from the distance, repeating in rhythmic metallic clatter that danced quickly against the walls of the long narrow hallway.
+Footsteps approach from the distance, repeating in rhythmic metallic clatter, which danced laterally against the walls of the long narrow hallway.
-The reverberation of thick carbon reinforced steel clanking against
+The reverberation of thick carbon reinforced steel clanking against solid ground was something to be determined.

-through the many shadows cast
+through the many shadows cast, the bats glid

 The expanse Below is devoid of any light.
-Could be bottomless, or just an arm's length.
+Could be bottomless, or just an arm's length in thrice.
-Lights, in response to the movement of [two messengers], flicker hesitantly before [opening fully],[ blanketing] the two scrawny figures in a flood of brilliantly fractaled prism reflection revealing metallic walls and floor.
+Lights, in response to the movement of [two messengers], flicker hesitantly before [opening fully],[ blanketing] the two scrawny figures in a flood of brilliantly fractaled prism reflection revealing metallic walls and floor, revealing inherent schism.
 One of the messengers stands back, allowing the other to approach the automated guard alone.

 "Request Entry to Area zero two gamma four, authenticate Bradley comma sigma." [uniform monotone] Negative.
-Challengw updated.
+Challenge updated.
 Authenticate period 3, mark 4.

 After less than [a] half [a] millisecond, the drone groans, and lurches laterally and blows a gasket rendering him inoperable.